MARCspec/MARCspec/marc-spec.md

 * For the character position or range the digit "0" is always a reference to the first character in the *leader* or *control field*.

+* Omitted *indicators* in a MARCspec are interpreted as wildcards for variable field indicators in the MARC record.

 ## Definition of MARC related terms used in this spec

 [Definition of MARC related terms used in this spec]: #terms